B1ggDave/kotlinbyexample.github.io/examples/05_stdlib/12_flatMap.md

 # flatMap

-Returns a single list of all elements yielded from results of transform function being invoked on each element of original collection.
+Returns a single list of all the elements yielded from the results of a transform function being invoked on each element of the original collection.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">